Looking for flowers to go with your chocs? Check out our roundup of London's best florists.

 All of the products sold here are made in Ducasse's Parisian workshop and imported to the UK, so you're getting French-grade chocolate.

 Dark chocolate is the prevailing base flavour, with lime, coconut and passion fruit among the ganache and praline options.
 Bars go up to the full 100% cocoa, though milk chocolate bars are also available for those who can't handle it that intense.
 Some of the bars have fillings such as caramel mousse, while others are topped with varying combinations of fruits and nuts.
 Packaging is environmentally friendly too, with paper used instead of plastic where possible.

-We now move onto Belgian chocolate, thanks to Leonidas' two London branches.
+We now move onto Belgian chocolate, thanks to Leonidas' multiple London branches.
 They go big on seasonal products here — Christmas and Valentine's, yes, but also Halloween.

-That said, it's worth a visit year-round, not least for the lengthy list of packaging options.
-Sure, you can buy a box of chocolates, or you can have them packaged in a wooden crate, or a cute house-shaped tin, or even a jewellery box.
-As for what's inside, it's all very luxurious; creams, pralines, caramels and ganache chocolates.
-None of the flavours are particularly outrageous, but Leonidas does a sideline in confectionery, including marzipan, fruit jellies and marron glacé.
+That said, it's worth a visit year-round.
+It's all very luxurious; creams, pralines, caramels and ganache chocolates.
+None of the flavours are particularly outrageous, but Leonidas does a sideline in confectionery, including marzipan, fruit jellies and marrons glacé.

 Maison Samadi, Ravenscourt Park and Knightsbridge